Overview

 Harmonized sustainable finance frameworks on the rise

-As our SPOs evolved into a modular format this past year, we began opining on harmonized sustainable finance frameworks targeting both use of proceeds and linked issuances.
+As our SPOs evolved into a modular format the last two years, we began opining on harmonized sustainable finance frameworks targeting both use of proceeds and linked issuances.
 We are enthusiastic about this hybrid model, as it allows issuers to finance impactful green and social projects, while also committing to overall improvements in corporate-level sustainability.

 Recent examples: Johnson Controls and Vodafone.